 Overview

 Children usually progress in a natural, predictable sequence from one developmental milestone to the next.
 But each child grows and gains skills at their own pace.
-Some children may be advanced in one area, such as language.
-But they may be behind in another area, such as sensory and motor development.
+Some children may be advanced in one area, such as language and communication.
+But they may be behind in another area, such as movement and physical development.

-Milestones usually are grouped into five major categories: physical growth, cognitive development, emotional and social development, language development, and sensory and motor development.
+Milestones usually are grouped into five major categories: physical growth, cognitive development, emotional and social development, language and communication development, and movement and physical development.

 Most children by age 3: